-The table below summarizes changes in goodwill recorded by the Company during the periods ended December 31, 2016 and December 31, 2015:
+The table below summarizes changes in goodwill recorded by the Company during the periods ended December 31, 2017 and 2016:

-December 31, 2016
+Dec cember 31, 2017 Dec cember 31, 2016

-Beginning balance, January 1 \$ 65,982 \$ 33,798
+Beginning balance, January 1 \$ \$ 66,351 65,982

-Additions 369 32,184
+Additions 3,132 369

-Ending balance \$ 66,351 \$ 65,982
+Ending balance \$ 69,483 \$ 66,351

-At December 31, 2016, goodwill totaled \$66.4 million, of which \$33.8 million relates to the heavy civil marine construction segment and \$32.6 million relates to the commercial concrete construction segment.
+At December 31, 2017, goodwill totaled \$69.5 million, of which \$33.8 million relates to the marine segment and \$35.7 million relates to the concrete segment.

-Additions to goodwill were attributable to the acquisition of TAS.
-The additions above represent goodwill calculated for the acquisition at the date of closing, less the working capital adjustment (See Note 3).
+Additions to goodwill in 2017 were attributable to the acquisition of TBC.
+The additions above represent goodwill calculated for the acquisition at the date of closing, plus the working capital adjustment which was all attributable to goodwill.
+Additions to goodwill in 2016 were attributable to the acquisition of TAS (See Note 3).

-As discussed previously in Note 2, goodwill is reviewed for impairment annually as of October 31 at a reporting unit level.
-Step one of the October 31, 2016 goodwill impairment test resulted in no indication of impairment for either reporting unit, and no events have occurred since that date that would require an interim impairment test.
-Since our 2015 impairment test, market conditions affecting our heavy civil marine construction reporting unit have improved and our expectations of future cash flows has increased significantly, resulting in an increase in the fair value we determined for that reporting unit.
-However, if we are not successful in achieving our anticipated results, we may need to revise these expectations, which could result in a reduction in the fair value.
-To compensate for the risk in our projections, we used a discount rate commensurate for that risk.
-The discount rate used in testing goodwill for impairment for the heavy civil marine construction segment was 25.0%, and the fair value of the reporting unit exceeded carrying value by 33.3%.
-The fair value of the heavy civil marine construction reporting unit was \$345.0 million, and the carrying value was \$230.3 million.
-The discount rate used in testing goodwill for impairment for the commercial concrete construction reporting unit was \$20.0%, and the fair value of the reporting unit exceeded carrying value by 4.2%.
-The fair value of the commercial concrete construction reporting unit was \$126.0 million, and the carrying value was \$120.7 million.
+As discussed previously in Note 2, goodwill is reviewed at a reporting unit level for impairment annually as of October 31 or whenever circumstances arise that indicate a possible impairment might exist.
+Test of impairment requires a two-step process to be performed to analyze whether or not goodwill has been impaired.
+Step one of the October 31, 2017 goodwill impairment test resulted in no indication of impairment for either reporting unit, and no events have occurred since that date that would require an interim impairment test.
+The discount rate used in testing goodwill for impairment for the marine segment was 35.0%, and the fair value of the reporting unit exceeded carrying value by 12.8%.
+The fair value of the marine reporting unit was \$212.0 million, and the carrying value was \$188.0 million.
+The discount rate used in testing goodwill for impairment for the concrete reporting unit was 30.0%, and the fair value of the reporting unit exceeded carrying value by 13.7%.
+The fair value of the concrete reporting unit was \$153.0 million, and the carrying value was \$134.5 million.